Full Metal Jousting

 Full Metal Jousting is an American reality game show that debuted on the History Channel on February 12, 2012.
 The show featured 16 contestants, split into two teams of eight, competing in full-contact competitive jousting, a combat sport developed by host Shane Adams since the late 1990s.
 One by one, the contestants were eliminated tournament-style until only one remained.
 That contestant received a $100,000 grand prize.

 Gameplay

-Each episode features full-contact jousts in which competitors charge each other on horseback and collide at around 30 miles per hour.
+Each episode featured full-contact jousts in which competitors charged each other on horseback and collided at around 30 miles per hour.
 Unlike choreographed jousting familiar to many from dinner theater entertainment, the show featured authentic competitive jousting.
+The season-long competition was structured as a single-elimination tournament.

+Two competitors were chosen to take part in each joust, selecting horses from an available stable and having separate practice sessions ahead of time.
+They wore full plate armor, with an extra plate bolted to one shoulder that served as a scoring target, and were armed with wooden lances.
+Points were scored by hitting the target with the lance tip, striking hard enough to break the lance, and unhorsing the opponent.
+A joust could be won on points after eight complete charges ("passes"), or by knockout at any time if a competitor was unhorsed and could not remount and be ready to continue within two minutes.
+If a competitor withdrew or was disqualified for any reason, a previously defeated opponent was reinstated in their place.
+Competitors who became injured during a practice session were allowed to return to their teams once they had been medically cleared, if they chose to do so.

 Show

 Full Metal Jousting aired its first season (10 episodes) from February to April 2012.
 The first season was filmed over 38 days in October and November 2011 at Providence Hill Farm in Jackson, Mississippi.

 A grand prize of $100,000 was awarded to the tournament winner.
 However, in Season 1, Episode 4 it was revealed that a $25,000 prize would be awarded as well.
 In the finale, each team chose one of its eliminated members to compete head-to-head for this additional prize.